sesmi123/document-similarity/README.md

 The TF-IDF value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word.

+### Components of TF-IDF:

+**Term Frequency (TF):** This measures *how frequently* a term occurs in a document.
+Since every document is different in length, it's possible that a term would appear much more times in long documents than shorter ones.
+Thus, the term frequency is often divided by the document length (aka. the total number of terms in the document) as a way of normalization:

+`TF(t) = (Number of times term t appears in a document) / (Total number of terms in the document)`

+**Inverse Document Frequency (IDF):** This measures *how important* a term is.
+While computing TF, all terms are considered equally important.
+However, certain terms, such as "is", "of", and "that", may appear a lot of times but have little importance.
+Thus we need to weigh down the frequent terms while scaling up the rare ones, by computing the following:

+`IDF(t) = log_e(Total number of documents / Number of documents with term t in it)`

+**Calculating TF-IDF:**
+The TF-IDF value is calculated by multiplying TF and IDF.
+So, for a term t in a document d, within a document set D, the TF-IDF score is calculated as:

+`TF-IDF(t, d, D) = TF(t, d) × IDF(t, D)`

+The resulting scores can be used to rank the importance of terms within documents of a corpus, with *higher scores indicating greater importance*.

 ## Bag of Words

 The Bag of Words (BoW) model is a simplifying representation used in natural language processing and information retrieval.
 In this model, a text is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.